 Joe Johnston is a film producer, author, journalist, songwriter, music producer, advertising creator, and marketer, paving his career with creative mileposts like leading the team that invented McDonald’s Happy Meal.

 As a songwriter, music producer, and publisher he has contributed to sales of over 15 million albums on seven different record labels.
 His cowritten song Honestly, appeared on LeAnn Rimes’ debut album Blue, earning Billboard Music Album of the Year, and a CMT Album of the Year nomination, plus multiple Greatest Hits releases.
 He cowrote Mark Chesnutt’s hit single and dance hall remix, Texas Is Bigger Than It Used To Be.
-He contributed to a Grammy-winning album and has 6 other nominations.
+He contributed to The Martins’ Grammy-winning Dream Big album and he has 6 other nominations.

 Joe negotiated the Dixie Chicks’ first Nashville record label deal, and has worked with stars like Vince Gill, Waylon Jennings, George Straight, LeAnn Rimes, Alabama, Marty Stuart, Mark Chesnutt, T. Graham Brown, Riders in the Sky, John Anderson, and Ian Tyson.
 Also Pop legend Melanie (Roller Skate, Woodstock), Comic songster Tim Wilson, Jim Horn, (the Beatles), and Timothy B. Schmidt (the Eagles).
 Notably, he produced background vocals on 3 Platinum albums for Chesnutt.